kserve/kserve/docs/predict-api/v2/required_api.md

 values must be given in "linear" order without any stride or padding between elements.

+Using a "raw" representation of tensors with ModelInferRequest::raw_input_contents and ModelInferResponse::raw_output_contents will typically allow higher performance due to the way protobuf allocation and reuse interacts with GRPC.
+For example, see https://github.com/grpc/grpc/issues/23231.

+An alternative to the "raw" representation is to use InferTensorContents to represent the tensor data in a format that matches the tensor's data type.

     //
-    // The data contained in a tensor.
-For a given data type the
+    // The data contained in a tensor represented by the repeated type
-    // tensor contents can be represented in "raw" bytes form or in
-    // the repeated type that matches the tensor's data type.
-Protobuf
+    // that matches the tensor's data type.
+Protobuf oneof is not used
-    // oneof is not used because oneofs cannot contain repeated fields.
+    // because oneofs cannot contain repeated fields.
     //
     message InferTensorContents
     {
-      // Raw representation of the tensor contents.
-The size of this
-      // content must match what is expected by the tensor's shape
-      // and data type.
-The raw data must be the flattened, one-dimensional,
-      // row-major order of the tensor elements without any stride or padding
-      // between the elements.
-Note that the FP16 data type must be
-      // represented as raw content as there is no standard support for a
-      // 16-bit float type.
-      bytes raw_contents = 1;

       // Representation for BOOL data type.
 The size must match what is
       // expected by the tensor's shape.
 The contents must be the flattened,
-      // one-dimensional, row-major order of the tensor elements. repeated bool bool_contents = 2;
+      // one-dimensional, row-major order of the tensor elements. repeated bool bool_contents = 1;

       // Representation for INT8, INT16, and INT32 data types.
 The size
       // must match what is expected by the tensor's shape.
 The contents
       // must be the flattened, one-dimensional, row-major order of the
       // tensor elements.
-      repeated int32 int_contents = 3;
+      repeated int32 int_contents = 2;

       // Representation for INT64 data types.
 The size must match what
       // is expected by the tensor's shape.
 The contents must be the
-      // flattened, one-dimensional, row-major order of the tensor elements. repeated int64 int64_contents = 4;
+      // flattened, one-dimensional, row-major order of the tensor elements. repeated int64 int64_contents = 3;

       // Representation for UINT8, UINT16, and UINT32 data types.
 The size
       // must match what is expected by the tensor's shape.
 The contents
       // must be the flattened, one-dimensional, row-major order of the
       // tensor elements.
-      repeated uint32 uint_contents = 5;
+      repeated uint32 uint_contents = 4;

       // Representation for UINT64 data types.
 The size must match what
       // is expected by the tensor's shape.
 The contents must be the
-      // flattened, one-dimensional, row-major order of the tensor elements. repeated uint64 uint64_contents = 6;
+      // flattened, one-dimensional, row-major order of the tensor elements. repeated uint64 uint64_contents = 5;

       // Representation for FP32 data type.
 The size must match what is
       // expected by the tensor's shape.
 The contents must be the flattened,
-      // one-dimensional, row-major order of the tensor elements. repeated float fp32_contents = 7;
+      // one-dimensional, row-major order of the tensor elements. repeated float fp32_contents = 6;

       // Representation for FP64 data type.
 The size must match what is
       // expected by the tensor's shape.
 The contents must be the flattened,
-      // one-dimensional, row-major order of the tensor elements. repeated double fp64_contents = 8;
+      // one-dimensional, row-major order of the tensor elements. repeated double fp64_contents = 7;

       // Representation for BYTES data type.
 The size must match what is
       // expected by the tensor's shape.
 The contents must be the flattened,
-      // one-dimensional, row-major order of the tensor elements. repeated bytes bytes_contents = 9;
+      // one-dimensional, row-major order of the tensor elements. repeated bytes bytes_contents = 8;
     }

 ## Platforms